The World Quality Report 2017-18 states that the number one objective for QA & testing is the need to increase the quality of the product or software.

 Release Quality Analytics

-The application owner/ R&D manager who needs to make the release Go/No-Go decision knows that this decision might affect his brand reputation, and therefore his career.
+The application owner/R&D manager who needs to make the release Go/No-Go decision knows that this decision might affect his brand reputation, and therefore his career.
 One would expect that he will examine all relevant quality indicators and make a highly data-driven decision.
-The reality in many organizations is that such decisions are based on a very narrow set of metrics or data sources (if at all) and that gut instinct play a big role here.
+The reality in many organizations is that such decisions are based on a very narrow set of metrics or data sources (if at all) and that gut instinct plays a big role here.

 SeaLights, by applying real-time analytics on all tests (whatever type) that were executed, examining each code change and its coverage level, and combining insights from production, provides the manager analytics that helps him determine his release readiness, and make data-driven decisions that will reduce the risk of a low-quality release.

 Retrospectives are done in most software organizations.
 It can be once a year, per release, per sprint, or whenever.

 However, during retrospectives, quality activities are rarely discussed.

 Why is that?
 Isn’t the goal to review in the retrospective what went well, as well as what can be improved in the quality arena?

 Part of the reason for that is the ineffective metrics that are available to determine the release/sprint’s quality and trends, and the lack of ability to easily identify and focus on the problematic areas in your quality process.